RoryBlyth/codyOffline/README.md

+**UPDATE: 240505: Changed JSON snippet for config file to ensure autocomplete always uses Ollama**

-# Cody for Offline Visual Studio Code (VSC) Autocomplete: A 3-Step Quickstart (For FREE and PRO accounts)
+# Cody for OFFLINE Visual Studio Code (VSC) Chat AND Autocomplete: A 3-Step Quickstart (For FREE and PRO accounts)

 ## Read This First 👋
 - I'm just a Cody fanboy. **I have NO affiliation with Sourcegraph**:
   -  https://twitter.com/rory_blyth/
   - https://mastodon.social/@rory_blyth
 - The linked article is missing a key configuration setting.
 Don't worry.
 It's in this guide.
+- **Sourcegraph has made it easier to use local CHAT without fiddling:** Cody's VSC extension (v1.16) will automatically add Ollama LLMs as options for chat, **but *autocomplete* will still require that you be online.** The new feature does *not* automagically wire-up local autocomplete. **If you want the 100% offline airgapped solution, continue reading this guide.** Details on Sourcegraph's new Ollama chat features here: https://sourcegraph.com/blog/cody-vscode-1-16-0-release

 - I created this streamlined step-by-step guide based on the full Sourcegraph post here: https://sourcegraph.com/blog/local-code-completion-with-ollama-and-cody.
 (THANK YOU, ADO! https://ado.xyz)